MADE IN THE UK 🇬🇧

 SHARE POST

-As the Winter sets in and temperatures drop, the question is “are breathable horse boots needed?” or should we be using fluffy boots with the aim to keep our horse or pony’s leg’s snug and warm?
+As the Winter sets in and temperatures drop, the question is “should I use breathable horse boots needed?” or should we be keeping horse's legs warm by using fluffy boots?

 Did you know that horse’s legs have less vascularisation than other parts of the body?
 What does that mean?
 The anatomy of the lower limbs are very well adapted for coping with the cold.
 As there are no muscles below the knee the cells in the leg require less blood circulation, meaning they lose less heat .
 Whilst your toes are one of the first appendages to get cold, this is not a problem for your horse (1)